 Our strategies are geared towards ensuring conservation of environment and sustainability.
-We have implemented diverse range of initiatives from water conservation measures (STP, dual plumbing etc) to afforestation (more than 10,000 trees planted at Uplands, dense jungle as per Miyawaki method implemented at Uplands, 10,000 trees being planted at Forreste etc) to having electric charge points for cars (BelAir).
+We have implemented diverse range of initiatives from water conservation measures (STP, dual plumbing etc) to afforestation (more than 10,000 trees planted at Uplands, dense jungle as per Miyawaki method implemented at Uplands, 10,000 trees being planted at Forreste etc) to having charging stations / points for EVs (BelAir).